ShaswataKOD/Portfolio-Projects/Customer_Sales/Readme.md

 # 📊 Dynamic Retail Sales Dashboard – Real Store Insights 💼🛍️

 ## 🧠 Executive Summary
-Welcome to my **Interactive Retail Sales Dashboard project**!

-This dynamic dashboard brings real-world retail data to life using clean visuals, intuitive filters, and insightful metrics — all aimed at enabling **fast, data-driven decisions** for store managers and business owners.

-With just a glance, you can uncover which products drive the most revenue, how customers are paying, who your most valuable clients are, and what days are lagging or booming in sales.

-Whether you're planning inventory, adjusting your marketing, or just checking today’s revenue — this dashboard makes it all instant and interactive.
+This dashboard distills complex retail data into clear, actionable intelligence.
+With ₹21.6K in total revenue, ₹5.34K in just today’s sales, and top-performing products like Brake Pads and Cycle Tyres, it reveals where the business truly thrives.
+Regular customers contribute nearly twice the revenue of dokandaars, while digital payments outperform cash in full-payment rates (76.92% vs 66.67%).
+From sales dips to customer trends, this visual tool empowers decision-makers to act fast, optimize operations, and turn everyday numbers into strategic wins.

 ---

 ## 🏪 Source of Data
-This dashboard is powered by **actual transactional data from a real-world retail store**, capturing:
+The dataset is derived from actual transactions recorded at a functioning retail store.
+It includes:
 - Product category & quantity sold
+- Customer segmentation (Regular vs Dokandaar)
-- Payment method & payment status
+- Payment method and payment status (Full, Partial, None)
-- Customer types (Regulars vs Dokandaars/retailers)
-- Day-wise sales performance
+- Date-stamped sales for trend analysis

-The dataset is stored in **Google Sheets/CSV format**, ideal for practical business intelligence and visualization.
+The data is stored in **Google Sheets/CSV format**, and serves as the foundation for BI development using Power BI.

 ---